Skip to main content

 Source decomposition for serial and parallel resource execution

 You can decompose a pipeline into strongly connected components with source().decompose(strategy="scc").
-The method returns a list of dlt sources each containing a single component.
-Method makes sure that no resource is executed twice.
+The method returns a list of dlt sources, each containing a single component.
+The method ensures that no resource is executed twice.

 Serial decomposition:

-You can load such sources as tasks serially in order present of the list.
-Such DAG is safe for pipelines that use the state internally.
+You can load such sources as tasks serially in the order presented in the list.
+Such a DAG is safe for pipelines that use the state internally.
 It is used internally by our Airflow mapper to construct DAGs.

 Parallel decomposition